Weathering

-Weathering processes are divided into physical and chemical weathering.
-Physical weathering involves the breakdown of rocks and soils through the mechanical effects of heat, water, ice, or other agents.
-Chemical weathering involves the chemical reaction of water, atmospheric gases, and biologically produced chemicals with rocks and soils.
-Water is the principal agent behind both physical and chemical weathering, though atmospheric oxygen and carbon dioxide and the activities of biological organisms are also important.
-Chemical weathering by biological action is also known as biological weathering.
+Weathering processes are either physical or chemical.
+The former involves the breakdown of rocks and soils through such mechanical effects as heat, water, ice, and wind.
+The latter covers reactions to water, atmospheric gases and biologically produced chemicals with rocks and soils.
+Water is the principal agent behind both kinds, though atmospheric oxygen and carbon dioxide and the activities of biological organisms are also important.
+Biological chemical weathering is also called biological weathering.

-The materials left over after the rock breaks down combine with organic material to create soil.
-Many of Earth's landforms and landscapes are the result of weathering processes combined with erosion and re-deposition.
-Weathering is a crucial part of the rock cycle, and sedimentary rock, formed from the weathering products of older rock, covers 66% of the Earth's continents and much of its ocean floor.
+The materials left after the rock breaks down combine with organic material to create soil.
+Many of Earth's landforms and landscapes are the result of weathering, erosion and redeposition.
+Weathering is a crucial part of the rock cycle; sedimentary rock, the product of weathered rock, covers 66% of the Earth's continents and much of the ocean floor.

-Physical weathering
+Physical

-Physical weathering, also called mechanical weathering or disaggregation, is the class of processes that causes the disintegration of rocks without chemical change.Physical weathering involves the breakdown of rocks into smaller fragments through processes such as expansion and contraction, mainly due to temperature changes.
+Physical weathering, also called mechanical weathering or disaggregation, is the class of processes that causes the disintegration of rocks without chemical change.
+Physical weathering involves the breakdown of rocks into smaller fragments through processes such as expansion and contraction, mainly due to temperature changes.
 Two types of physical breakdown are freeze-thaw weathering and thermal fracturing.
 Pressure release can also cause weathering without temperature change.
 It is usually much less important than chemical weathering, but can be significant in subarctic or alpine environments.
 Furthermore, chemical and physical weathering often go hand in hand.
 For example, cracks extended by physical weathering will increase the surface area exposed to chemical action, thus amplifying the rate of disintegration.

 Frost weathering is the most important form of physical weathering.
 Next in importance is wedging by plant roots, which sometimes enter cracks in rocks and pry them apart.
 The burrowing of worms or other animals may also help disintegrate rock, as can "plucking" by lichens.

-Frost weathering
+Frost

 Frost weathering is the collective name for those forms of physical weathering that are caused by the formation of ice within rock outcrops.
-It was long believed that the most important of these is frost wedging, which results from the expansion of pore water when it freezes.
-However, a growing body of theoretical and experimental work suggests that ice segregation, in which supercooled water migrates to lenses of ice forming within the rock, is the more important mechanism.
+It was long believed that the most important of these is frost wedging, which is the widening of cracks or joints in rocks resulting from the expansion of porewater when it freezes.
+A growing body of theoretical and experimental work suggests that ice segregation, whereby supercooled water migrates to lenses of ice forming within the rock, is the more important mechanism.